CodeCreatePlay360/PandaEditor/README.md

         self.np.setPos(self.last_pos)
 ```

-When creating commands involving NodePaths, there is catch tough, when you remove NodePath in the scene, PandaEditor does not removes them from the scene-graph, instead it reparents them to a hidden NodePath until max undo count is reached (by default it is 50) after that it permanently removes them and you cannot undo the remove operation.
+When creating commands involving NodePaths, there is catch tough, when you remove NodePath in the scene, PandaEditor does not removes them from the scene-graph, instead it reparents them to a hidden NodePath, until max undo count is reached (by default it is 50) after that it permanently removes them and you cannot undo the remove operation.

 So if your command stack look something like this
 1. Add Cube